Add borders and rules (lines) in Pages on Mac

 Click the Text Wrap pop-up menu and choose None.

-Choose Line, then choose a line style from the pop-up menu below it.
+Specify a line style: Click the pop-up menu below Border, choose Line, then choose a line style from the pop-up menu below it.
 Click the color well to change the color of the line, and click the arrows to change the thickness of the line.

-Choose Picture Frame, then choose a picture frame style from the pop-up menu below it.
+Specify a picture frame: Click the pop-up menu below Border, choose Picture Frame, then choose a picture frame style from the pop-up menu below it.
 Use the Scale slider to adjust the thickness of the frame.

 If your document has more than one section and you want the border to appear on every page in the document, add the border as a background object for each section.